Big Ten Academic Alliance

 Each year, up to six Nebraska faculty members are selected as ALP Fellows and participate in the Big Ten Academic Alliance Academic Leadership Program.
 The Academic Leadership Program is one of the most successful leadership initiatives of the Big Ten Academic Alliance.
 Established in 1989, the program develops the academic leadership and managerial skills of nominated faculty who have demonstrated exceptional ability and academic promise.
 The program addresses the challenges of academic administration at major research universities while helping faculty members prepare to meet those challenges.

-ALP Fellows attend three 3-day seminars, each at a different Big Ten campus.
-They also participate in on-campus meetings throughout the academic year with members of our university's academic leadership.
+ALP Fellows from across the Big Ten attend two three 3-day seminars, each at a different Big Ten campus, a three-part virtual seminar, and a few shorter virtual meetings throughout the academic year.
+Nebraska’s ALP Fellows also participate in on-campus meetings throughout the academic year with members of our university's academic leadership.

-Chancellor’s Professor of Computer Science, Executive Director of the Jeffrey S. Raikes School of Computer Science and Management
+Professor of Computer Science, Director of the School of Computing

 Witawas (Witty) Srisa-an is a Professor of Computer Science.
 His research interests lie in programming languages, runtime systems, software engineering, and cyber security with a particular focus on leveraging programming language concepts and runtime properties to ensure complex software systems' dependability, safety, and security.
 He received two Distinguished Teaching Awards from the College of Engineering in 2006 and 2018.
 He also received the Faculty Service Award in 2020 and is a Faculty Fellow for Student Success.
 Srisa-an received his bachelor's degree in science and technology in context, and master's degree and doctorate in computer science from the Illinois Institute of Technology.